 Albert Pier project

-If approved, the works programme will see the construction of new 24-hour access berthing pontoons alongside the Albert Pier, providing the opportunity for some of the larger vessels currently berthed in Jersey to be relocated; thereby, creating greater flexibility within the port and marinas.
+The programme will see the construction of new 24-hour access berthing pontoons alongside the Albert Pier, providing the opportunity for some of the larger vessels currently berthed in Jersey to be relocated; thereby, creating greater flexibility within the port and marinas.
 It will, in turn, also provide up to 20 new berths in the other marinas, benefitting the local maritime community, such as boat owners, marine traders and sea charter operations.